About the Food Labelling Modernization Initiative

 - all foods, as well as CFIA food labelling frameworks and regulatory, program design and service delivery systems

 - all foods include: imported, domestic, retail; consumer packaged or bulk, further manufacturing

-To get a balanced understanding of views, consultations have included a wide range of stakeholders, including
+To get a balanced understanding of views, the CFIA's consultations to date have included a wide range of stakeholders, including:

 - consumers and consumer groups

 - other government departments